Dubosej1/blackjack-trivia/docs/basic-rules.md

 ## Hit

-After you are dealt your initial 2 cards, it will be your turn to act.
-If you think your HAND needs more points to reach 21, then you can HIT and the Dealer will deal you another card to add to your HAND.
-You can HIT as many times as you want, as long as your point total doesn’t go over 21.
+This is an action that is available to PLAYER throughout their turn.

+`[HIT]` is a request PLAYER makes to DEALER, for them to deal them 1 additional card.
+Usually a player `Hits` when they think their hand total is too low to win with.

+PLAYER can `Hit` as many times as they want during the round, as long as their hand doesn't go over 21 pts.

+In this game app, if PLAYER wants to `Hit`, then they'll have to successfully answer a Trivia Question.
+See TRIVIA SECTION for more info on this.

+DEALER is also able to `Hit` and that's covered in the [DEALER'S TURN](#dealer39**s-turn) section of this page.

 ## Stand

-Whenever you’re satisfied with your HAND’s point total, you can STAND.
-When you STAND, your turn will end and it’ll be the Dealer’s turn.
-You won’t have another opportunity to add cards to your hand for the rest of the round.
+This is an action that is available to PLAYER throughout their turn.

+`[STAND]` is an indication PLAYER makes that they're done making actions on their current hand.
+PLAYER won't have any other opportunities to add cards to that hand afterwards.

+Usually a player `Stands` when they think their current hand is as close to 21 pts as they can get.

+If PLAYER is playing a single hand and they `Stand`, then their turn ends and it'll be DEALER's turn.
+If PLAYER is playing multiple hands and they `Stand`, then their turn continues until they have played all of their hands.

+DEALER is also able to `Stand` and that's covered in the [DEALER'S TURN](#dealer39s-turn) section of this page.

 ## Double Down

+This is an action that is available to PLAYER **only** as the first action of playing a hand.

-After you’re dealt your initial 2 cards, you’ll have the opportunity to DOUBLE DOWN.
-When you DOUBLE DOWN, your Base Bet will double and the Dealer will deal you only 1 extra card.
-After you’re dealt this extra card, you will automatically STAND and it’ll be the Dealer’s Turn.
+`[DOUBLE DOWN]` is a special request that PLAYER makes to DEALER.
+PLAYER's Base Bet will be doubled and DEALER will deal them **ONLY** 1 additional card.
+After PLAYER is dealt this extra card, the hand will automatically be `Stand`.

-NOTE: DOUBLE DOWN is only available as the first move after you’re dealt your initial 2 cards.
-If you choose another action, you won’t be able to DOUBLE DOWN anymore.
+**NOTE**: DEALER is unable to `Double Down`.

 ## Split